Scattering of coherent pulses on a two-level system - single-photon generation: Introduction

 \section{Introduction}

-In recent years, experimental advances in the field of circuit quantum electrodynamics (cQED) \cite{clarke08,schoelkopf08,Devoret13} have opened up possibilities for studying light-matter interactions in a wide range of coupling regimes.
+In recent years, experimental advances in the field of circuit quantum electrodynamics (cQED) \cite{clarke08,schoelkopf08,Devoret13} have opened up possibilities for studying light-matter interactions in a wide range of coupling regimes, including the ultrastrong regime \cite{FornDiaz10,niemczyk10}.
 In cQED, artificial atoms based on Josephson junctions interact with electromagnetic fields in superconducting circuits, typically in the microwave regime.
 The advances in this research area have largely been driven by potential applications in quantum computing, where the artificial atoms play the role of qubits and the photons are used for qubit manipulation.
 While most of the experiments focus on fields confined to a cavity, there is now a growing interest in systems where the artificial atom interacts with a continuum of propagating photonic modes in an open transmission line.
 These systems have potential applications in optical quantum information \cite{knill01}, where the roles of the photons and the artificial atoms are reversed.
 The information is carried by the photons, while the atoms are used to engineer environments for manipulating the photons and mediating effective multi-photon interactions.

 Systems with (artificial) atoms coupled to a one-dimensional continuum of photonic modes have been theoretically analyzed in \cite{shen05, shen05b, PhysRevA.82.063816, PhysRevA.85.043832, PhysRevA.85.023817, peropadre13, dibyendu10, dibyendu11} and experimental impementations in cQED include \cite{Astafiev10, AstafievPRL2010, AbdumalikovPRL2010, AbdumalikovPRL2011,hoi11, hoi12, Hoi122, Hoi123,vanLoo12,Eichler12}.
 In order to use propagating photons for quantum information, several tools for manipulation, like single-photon sources and detectors, are needed.
+Today, the standard method for detection and state reconstruction of propagating microwave fields builds on linear amplifiers \cite{menzel10,blais10}.
 Single-photon detection has been theoretically analyzed in e. g. \cite{romero09,peropadre11,fan13,sankar13}.
 Moreover, single-photon sources utilizing transmission line resonators have been experimentally realized \cite{houck07,pechal13,lang13,yin13}.